-All Catholics are to be married in accordance with Church requirements; therefore, if you are interested in receiving the Sacrament of Marriage please contact one of the parish priests at least one-year prior to your planned marriage.
-If you have questions about your own marriage, or about bringing your marriage into the Church please contact one of the parish priests.
+All Catholics are to be married in accordance with Church requirements; therefore, if you are interested in receiving the Sacrament of Marriage please contact the parish priest at least one year prior to your planned marriage.
+If you have questions about your own marriage, or about bringing your marriage into the Church please contact the parish priest.

 For information about Sts.
 Patrick & Brendan’s Marriage Preparation Course please contact the parish office.
 Additional information on the Sacrament of Marriage can be found in the CCC paragraphs 1601 to 1666.